Dmitriy-Frostoff/youtube-dl_utility/readme.md

 This will show a list of available formats for video and audio, which will help you choose the correct format_id to download.

 **Downloading video manually via video (or video and audio ID):**
-To downloading video manually via video (or video and audio ID) use this command
+For downloading video manually via video (or video and audio ID) use this command

 ```bash
 yt-dlp -f <video_id> htts://link/to/video